Comfort y Música Para Volar

 MTV Unplugged: Comfort y Música Para Volar (Spanish for Comfort and music to fly) is a part-live, part-studio album recorded by Argentine rock band Soda Stereo.
 The first seven tracks were recorded live at MTV Studios in Miami, Florida, for the show MTV Unplugged.
 The remaining four tracks were outtakes from the Sueño Stereo album recorded in studio.
 The album was released by BMG Argentina in 1996.
-It was the first Latin band to depart from the use of only acoustic instruments, using for most of the televised set conventional "plugged" instruments.
+Particularly using for most of the televised set conventional "plugged" instruments.
 An allusion to this paradox is in the fading "Un" prefix of the word "Unplugged" depicted in the album cover.
+Becoming the second Latin band to depart from the use of only acoustic instruments.
+The first band being Caifanes in 1994.